 Digital crop factor, in this way, is not going to exhibit the same image if you were to merely crop a full frame image in post as the physical measurements will actually alter the depth of field, altering the appearance of the image, depending on the DOF, all other elements being equal.
 However, if you were shooting so that everything was in focus for instance (think a distant landscape shot), and cropped into a full frame image file to replicate the digital crop factor, the two images would appear the same (barring resolution disputes, etc) as if you would have shot it at the same focal length, but recorded on a smaller format.

 Now, you’ll notice that I’ve used the term “relative framing” quite often above.
 I say this, because the angle of view, when altered by way of crop factor when used on different sensor sizes, cannot be directly replicated when using the same focal length.
 For example, you’ll have a different amount of the scene in view in the background depending on the originating angle of view, but can relatively frame a subject to match at the focal point.
 You can (assuming you have enough physical room) accomplish this at the focal point regardless of how far away that focal point is, but you’ll always have a difference in the angle itself.
+To achieve the same angle of view from a fixed location between a full frame and micro 4/3 sensor, you would need to either double the focal length on the full frame, or halve the focal length on the micro 4/3 camera.
+At this point, because the physical focal length is the variable, it will affect the DOF by increasing it for the smaller format, and decreasing it in relation by way of the larger format.

 - Exposure Example: